-India is a prominent global voice that has made significant progress on human development over the past 60 years, but the benefits of a growing economy are not shared equally – the country is still home to one third of the world’d poor.
+India is a prominent global voice that has made significant progress on human development over the past 60 years, but the benefits of a growing economy are not shared equally – the country is still home to one third of the world’s poor.

 In addition to widespread poverty, gender discrimination is a pervasive issue and the ratio of girl children to boy children is decreasing steadily.

-The Hunger Project, in response to this opportunity, has built a model of assistance that focuses on working with these Elected Women to give them the necessary tools to operate effectively within the local government.
+We work closely with these Elected Women to give them the necessary tools to operate effectively within the local government.
 The training follows the women throughout their term in office and brings women together in geographical clusters called Federations to continue to strengthen their voices and increase their impact.

 These women have gone on to do remarkable things in their villages including bringing fresh water supplies, electricity, healthcare, pensions and education to their villages.